-> Lions Celebrate Charter Night With Dinner Last Thursday At The Golden The O'Neill Lions Club celebrated O'Neill High Opens will live to celebrate many more the county in the earlier days. ing, December 9, by holding a ban- They left the farm over twenty quet at the Golden Hotel.
-About years ago and moved to this city, sixty guests were present and inwhere they were living at the time cluded among them there were of Mr. Mullen's death.
+Night With Dinner Last Thursday At The Golden The O'Neill Lions Club celebrated O'Neill High Opens with headquarters at Norfolk, was crops and believed in the principles this city and county hope that they among the prominent residents of charter night on Thursday even-They left the farm over twenty quet at the Golden Hotel.
+About where they were living at the time cluded among them there were of Mr. Mullen's death.
 Since that Father B. F. Teves of Platte Centime she had made her home with ter, District Governor, and two past District Governors, Ira Kyle of Omaha and Dr. A. L. Miller, of Kimball, Nebr.
 Lion D. H. Clausson presided as toastmaster and managed to keep things going at a merry pace all Atkinson, Dec.
 15. Best fat hogs evening.
-The Governors, past and topped the Atkinson Livestock present, favored the audience with The same evening the second team market Tuesday at 7.95 per cwt., a inspiring messages and Lion Amlost to the Page second team with price slightly better than the brose Rhode distinguished him- Omaha top for the day.
-All fat self by adopting a doorstep baby Last Sunday afternoon the Card- hogs were quoted 35 to 50 cents during the evening's entertain-This charter night celebration reorganization of the O'Neill Lions SANTA TO BE HERE WITH TREATS FOR KIDDIES MONDAY No. 31 To Youngsters At O'Neill's Annual Xmas Tree Day.
+The Governors, past and topped the Atkinson Livestock present, favored the audience with market Tuesday at 7.95 per cwt., a inspiring messages and Lion Amprice slightly better than the brose Rhode distinguished him-Omaha top for the day.
+All fat self by adopting a doorstep baby This charter night celebration reorganization of the O'Neill Lions Cattle receipts were 1,500 head Club.
+During it's first year the compulsory plan into operation, won in the last thirty seconds of and the market Tuesday was some.
+Club has gained considerable play when Shoemaker made a long what weaker.
+Lower prices were strength and has won the confidside shot.
+Quinn and Connolly in effect on all classes except fat ence and friendship of the entire The next regular meeting of the vented many buyers coming from December 23, at 6:30 p. m.
+Rewere sold for shipment to Iowa between teams captioned by Lions Irving Johnson and Harry Clausson, Higher On All Stock At pigs, weighing from 50 to 90 lbs. with quality, will bring up to 9.00 per hundred.